-WATCH FOR ESTHER LUTTRELL'S CRIME AND SUSPENSE THRILLERS SLATED
+WATCH FOR ESTHER LUTTRELL'S NEW CRIME AND SUSPENSE THRILLERS SLATED

 A former movie queen swears her producer husband's death was an accident, but was it?
 Katlin Wallace, a friend of the family, is in Hollywood to lend her support - so how it is that her life is suddenly in jeopardy?
 A conniving sister of the victim turns out not to even be a relative.
 A lady professor mourns the death of a philandering ex she still loves - the producer.
 Katlin gets a punch in the jaw, a crack on the head, and the challenge to expose a killer before the killer can create an ending more chilling than anything dreamed up by a Hollywood scriptwriter.
 Murder in the Movies is a thriller that keeps the reader guessing right up to the very last page.